 What Are Grades?

-Members of CLASP must first obtain a grading in order to compete.
+Grades are a way of regulating competition standards for CLASP competitions.
+Members of CLASP must obtain a grading from the officials in order to compete.

-There are 3 grades, Grade 1 being the highest standard and Grade 3 being the entry level standard.
-Grade 3 is not a grade for learner pipers – some applicants may not achieve this standard when graded.
+CLASP competition comprises of 3 grades; grade 1 is considered the highest standard of piping within the league, while Grade 3 is the entry level standard.
+However, Grade 3 is not a grade for learner pipers – some applicants may not achieve this standard when graded.

-After competing in competitions, members may be re-graded if their standard is considered to be in-appropriate for the grade level in which they competed.
+After competing in competitions, members may be re-graded if their standard is considered, by CLASP officials, to be inappropriate for the grade level in which they competed.

 How Do I Obtain A Grade?

-Where recordings are submitted, playing must be on the bagipe and should include:
+Where recordings are submitted via email, playing must be on the bagpipe and should include:

 - One complete Piobaireachd if you intend to compete in Piobaireachd competitions and require a Piobaireachd grading.